We independently select and share the products we love—and may receive a commission if you choose to buy.

 They're better for your vagina than tampons.

-Motherly's Director of Health and Wellness, Diana Spalding, MSN, CNM, said that there some potential safety benefits to using a menstrual cup rather than tampons.
+Diana Spalding, MSN, CNM, says that there are some potential safety benefits to using a menstrual cup rather than tampons.
 "Tampon usage increases the risk of toxic shock syndrome, which can happen if a tampon is left in too long.
 There are also concerns about whether the body absorbs chemicals present in tampons."
 Menstrual cups can alleviate some of these risks, though Spalding shares that they are not risk-free (nothing is).
 You can still get an infection if you leave it in too long, and if they are not well-fitted to your body, they can cause irritation."
 Personally, I've found my body is much better suited to the non-absorbent silicone than a wad of cotton.
 Since I switched I've had no yeast infections, no imbalances, nothing.

-This leads me to: You can leave a cup in longer than tampons.
+This leads me to: You can leave a period cup in longer than tampons.

 As any mom can attest, some days it's a challenge to find five minutes alone to pee—let alone change a tampon.
 Conveniently, cups can be left in for up to 12 hours versus a tampon's 8-hour time limit.
 Full disclosure, I've definitely forgotten about mine and left it in for 24 hours.
 While I don't recommend that at all, I didn't suffer any adverse effects for my mistake.

 You can, ahem, kinda sorta still get it on while you've got one in.